ExpediaGroup/graphql-kotlin/website/versioned_docs/version-6.x.x/schema-generator/execution/contextual-data.md

 ## Handling Context Errors

 The [GraphQLContextFactory](../../server/graphql-context-factory.md) may return `null`.
 If your factory implementation never returns `null`, then there is no need to change your schema.
-If the factory could return `null`, then the context arugments in your schema should be nullable so a runtime exception is not thrown.
+If the factory could return `null`, then the context arguments in your schema should be nullable so a runtime exception is not thrown.

 ```kotlin
 class ContextualQuery : Query {